WhySooooFurious/hauOS/README.md

 Renamed to hauOS.

-You might be thinking *why, Lineage is already debloated, well I know that obviously, I was like *why not*.
+You might be thinking *why*, Lineage is already debloated, well I know that obviously, I was like *why not*.
 This was a personal project for me, I wanted a light GSI in which I didn't have apps I would use on a phone I liked tinkering with.
-It only took a day and i'm quite pleased with the result.
+It only took a day and a bit.
+I'm quite pleased with the result.

 I deleted useless system packages and stock apps.
 Do not use this if you intend for you phone to work as a phone.
 It'll turn your phone into a glorified tablet.

 Pros:

-- Decreased RAM usage (-200mb)
+- Decreased RAM usage (200-300mb decrease)

 - Debloated system apps (Only apps are Browser, Files and Settings)